zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc.rst

   \* \ :literal:`facts`\ : Returns the CPC properties including its child resources.

-  \* \ :literal:`upgrade`\ : Upgrades the firmware of the HMC and returns the new facts after the upgrade.
+  \* \ :literal:`upgrade`\ : Upgrades the firmware of the SE of the CPC and returns the new facts after the upgrade.
+If the SE firmware is already at the requested bundle level, nothing is changed and the module succeeds.

   | **required**: True
   | **type**: str